-Final Fantasy 7 Remake – Everything we know so far
+Final Fantasy 7 Remake – All the latest news

 Developed by Square Enix, Final Fantasy 7 Remake is a complete reconstruction of the original game that maintains the iconic narrative, characters and locations fans will know and love.

-Related: Final Fantasy 15 preview
+Related: Final Fantasy 15 review

 You play as Cloud Strife, a mercenary who finds himself working for AVALANCHE, a terrorist group with plans to save the planet from Shinra, an evil corporation ruling over millions in the dystopian city of Midgar.